 Those two technologies usually go together, since they both impact the performance of your site and its speed – the time it takes to deliver the site to your audience.

 In short, when a visitor enters the address of your site into their browser bar and presses Enter, many things happen.
 Many of them can be optimized to effectively make the waiting time shorter.
 And that indeed matters!
-For instance, it’s reported in a study that 47% of people won’t wait longer than 2 seconds for a website to load.
+For instance, it’s reported in a study that 53% of people won’t wait longer than 3 seconds for a mobile site to load.
 “Won’t wait” means that they will leave and go to some other site instead.

 Caching and CDNs are two of the most effective ways to fix that.

 In itself, caching is a fairly boring topic, but its core is that it takes some of your website content and stores it in a way that allows that content to be served quicker when the next visitor asks for it.